Eastern Pequot Tribal Nation

+State-recognized tribe in Connecticut, U.S.

-The Eastern Pequot Tribal Nation is an American Indian tribe in southeastern Connecticut descended from the Pequot people who dominated southeastern New England in the seventeenth century.
-It is one of five tribes recognized by the state of Connecticut.
+The Eastern Pequot Tribal Nation is a state-recognized tribe in Connecticut.
+The tribe descends from the Pequot people of southeastern New England.

 In 2002, the Secretary of the Interior granted recognition to the Eastern Pequot Tribal Nation (EPTN) after approving a union between the Eastern Pequot and Paucatuck Eastern Pequot which had submitted separate petitions for recognition.
 In 2005, the Department of Interior revoked recognition after Bureau of Indian Affairs review.
-The federal government had not terminated recognition of any tribes since the 1970s.
 In 2012, the EPTN filed a federal lawsuit seeking to overturn the BIA/Department of Interior revocation.

 History

+16th century

 The Pequot people today are descended from the tribe that was the dominant power in southeastern New England in the 1600s.
 That power declined sharply following the Pequot War in 1637, and many surviving Pequots were assigned to the supervision of the Mohegan tribe in the west and Narragansett people in the eastern part of the region.
 The Bureau of Indian Affairs stated in 2002: "Those Pequots whom the colonial government removed from the supervision of the Eastern Niantic sachem Ninigret in 1654 were subsequently governed by two Indian rulers: Harmon Garrett and Momoho.
 The Colony of Connecticut purchased the Lantern Hill land for Momoho's Pequots in 1683.
 Since then there has been an unbroken history of state recognition and a reservation for this tribe."

 The Eastern Pequots are descended from those Pequots who escaped from the Narragansetts and returned to their traditional territory.
 In 1683, they were given a reservation on Lantern Hill in North Stonington, Connecticut by the colonial government.
 Today it is approximately 224 acres.

+20th century

 Those Pequots who returned from Mohegan supervision in the west were led by Harmon Garrett, and the colony gave them a reservation near Ledyard, Connecticut where they became known as the Western Pequots, or Mashantucket Pequots.
 Both groups intermarried with members of other ethnic groups through the centuries but maintained cultural continuity through their practices of traditional crafts and customs.
 By the 20th century, most descendants were multi-racial, while some identified themselves as Pequot.
 However, by the 1930s, the tribe began to be divided over questions of identity, aggravated by competition for resources and limited space on the Eastern Pequot Reservation.
 There were racially based conflicts between darker- and lighter-skinned descendants among both the Eastern Pequots and the Mashantucket Pequots in this period.
 An Eastern Pequot chief in the 1930s challenged the membership rights of dark-skinned descendants of one Tamar Brushel, an early 19th-century resident of the reservation.
-Others denied membership to dark-skinned descendants of Emmanuel Sebastian, a mulatto immigrant from the Portuguese Cape Verde Islands.
+Others denied membership to dark-skinned descendants of Emmanuel Sebastian, a Brazilian mulatto immigrant who was living in the Portuguese Cape Verde Islands.
 Both men had married Pequot women in the 19th century, and their descendants were considered tribal members.